 Pro tip: Scale REST APIs with disciplined HTTP caching via CDNs, ETag validation and clear Cache-Control headers.
 For architectures that have to grow with the product, a well-designed caching strategy is often more important than the choice of API style itself.

-gRPC: performance boost for microservices and internal systems
+gRPC: performance for internal microservices

 gRPC isn't a replacement for REST — it's a complement for specific requirements.
 The technology originated at Google and directly addresses the performance problem of inter-service communication in microservice architectures.